seancarmody/ngramr/cran-comments.md

   * Possibly mis-spelled words in DESCRIPTION.
 The spelling ("Ngram") is correct

 ## Downstream dependencies
-Reverse dependencies checked with devtools::revdep_check().
+Reverse dependencies checked with devtools::revdep().
 No dependencies or issues found.